 Creating a trigger for a registry or device topic

-Create a trigger for a Yandex IoT Core device or registry topic and process message copies using the Yandex Cloud Functions function.
+Create a trigger for a Yandex IoT Core device or registry topic and process message copies using a function from Yandex Cloud Functions.

 Warning